numba/numba/README.rst

 ###################################################

 This repository is a Proof of Concept on how to translate Numpy Python to SPIR-V code.
+It uses Numba to translate Python to LLVM and SPIRV-LLVM to generate the final SPIR-V.
-Although most Numba tests are working fine, this is prototype, not meant for real-world usage.
+Although most Numba tests are working, this is prototype, not meant for real-world usage.

 Executing SPIR-V bitcode requires a recent Intel CPU and the Intel OpenCL 2.1 driver, which is the only OpenCL implementation supporting SPIR-V at the moment